reazen/relude-reason-react/README.md

 in localStorage, etc.

 Variations of this function exist which allow different types of result callbacks - i.e. a callback from `Belt.Result.t('a, 'e) => unit`, separate `'a => unit` and `'e => unit` callbacks, etc.

+### `useEffect1WithEq`...`useEffect5WithEq`

+These effect hooks are very similar to their `React.useEffectN` counterparts, except that you provide your own equality function along with any values the hook depends upon for re-running.

+React's `useEffect` dependencies are simply checked by `(===)`, which is fast but may lead to false positives when deciding if a hook dependencies have changed (particularly with complex types like records and lists).
+In cases where running an effect may be expensive, `useEffectNWithEq` allows much more control over whether that effect should run.

 ## `ReludeReact.Render` utilities